Special offer

 What is effective people management?

 Good people managers are leaders.
-They listen, they are attentive to others, and they adapt their leadership style to the people who report to them.
+They listen, they are attentive to others and they adapt their leadership style to the people who report to them.
 Their role is to make sure that their teams have the tools, support and resources to deliver their best work.
 Below are some of the key characteristics of effective leaders.

 Good leaders communicate their vision

-Effective managers know to lead by example
+Effective managers lead by example

 Good leaders are good communicators